 Summer 1994.
-My first full summer living in Toronto.
+My first full summer living in the big city.
 I have money from crewing music video shoots and a few weeks break and end up spending it at the same best friend’s place while his family is away on holiday.
 We barbecue, we drink, we hang by the backyard pool, we throw parties, and hit the hay as the sun rises.
 For three glorious weeks I’m the most relaxed I have been and ever will be.

 Summer 2015.
 I become a dad, and while sleep is lacking and stress is high, it’s perhaps the most incredible experience I’ve ever had.